JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 <figcaption><em><b>Figure 9.</b> Sag DEG.
 Image by Jon Lomberg in collaboration with David Martinez-Delgado for the Stellar Tidal Stream Survey.</em></figcaption>
 </figure>

 The description of an elongated system of these in which the Milky Way is arranged would be very unusual in 1955 and even in the coming decades.
 But now studies indicate that a halo of dark matter in the same way is encompassing the entire Milky Way[^21].
-In the above paragraphs, _The Urantia Book_ makes clear reference to the globular clusters and Sag DEG, but this elliptical galaxy in a loop orbiting the poles of the Milky Way was discovered only in 1994, 39 years after the documents of 1955.
+In the above paragraphs, _The Urantia Book_ makes clear reference to the globular clusters and Sag DEG, but this elliptical galaxy in a loop orbiting the poles of the Milky Way was discovered only in 1994, 39 years after the papers of 1955.

 > _Additional Editor's Note_
 >